Best Conversation Starters for New Business Connections

 Acknowledge their emotions with empathy, like, "That sounds frustrating.
 Is there anything I can do to help?"
 And, if relevant, share a brief story that is relevant, like.
 "I faced a similar hurdle with a client and found..."
 Remember, details matter!

-Show you were attentive and genuinely interested in the conversation by referencing something specific, like, "Your point about the use of AI in marketing reminds me of a recent article I read about digital business cards and how it helps Fortune 500 companies network and share more information with customers..."
+Show you were attentive and genuinely interested in the conversation by referencing something specific.
+For example, "Your point about the use of AI in marketing reminds me of a recent article I read about a free digital business card and how it helps Fortune 500 companies network and share more information with customers..."

 Going beyond surface-level responses will spark deeper connections and leave a lasting impression.
 Go forth and impress with your thoughtful engagement!